 Towering skyscrapers and man-made islands have amazed us to no end on our trip to Dubai.
 It was truly something that you would want to capture on a photograph to preserve for as long as possible.
-However, we were hoping to find something that we can also preserve in our hearts.
+However, we were hoping to find something that we can also cherish in our hearts.

-A friend suggested we take a romantic dhow cruise dinner in Dubai.
-A dhow is a traditional Arabian boat made of teakwood.
-Plying the once busy waters of Dubai Creek in the old days, the dhow was primarily used for trading, fishing, and pearl diving in Dubai.
+A friend suggested us to go for a romantic Dhow cruise dinner in Dubai.
+A Dhow is a traditional Arabian boat made of wood.
+Plying the busy waters of Dubai Creek in the old days, the Dhow was primarily used for trading, fishing, and pearl diving in Dubai.

 It was a slow and gentle cruise down Dubai Creek.
 On the Bur Dubai side, we were treated to nostalgic views of age-old architectures at Al Bastakiya and Fahidi Fort.
-On the Deira side were tall glittering buildings.
-It was stunning contrast between Old Dubai and New Dubai.
-I would have wanted to do more sightseeing and enjoying the wind in my hair, but then the sumptuous buffet dinner was finally served.
+On the Deira side were tall, glittering buildings.
+It was a stunning contrast between Old Dubai and New Dubai.
+I would have wanted to do more sightseeing and enjoying the wind in my hair, but then the sumptuous buffet dinner was served.

-Surprisingly, Tanoura is actually an Egyptian folk dance performed by men during Sufi festivals.
+Surprisingly, Tanoura is an Egyptian folk dance performed by men during Sufi festivals.
 They wear long colorful skirts with lights.
-For an additional fee, you can also get a henna painting done on your hand as well as some souvenir pictures taken by a professional photographer onboard.
+For an additional fee, you can also get a henna painting done on your hand as well as some souvenir pictures taken by a professional photographer on board.

 For two hours, we truly enjoyed this graceful and relaxing Dhow dinner cruise.
 Dining on a floating restaurant was indeed a complete change of pace from all the usual sightseeing experiences we had.
 It was a cruise that we will surely remember for all time.